joshua-cooper/dotfiles/README.md

 contained within `~/.config` so uninstalling is as simple as deleting that directory.

+## Personal stuff

+Some of these configs contain personal settings that almost certainly won't apply to anybody else.

+If you are using these dotfiles on your own system, be sure to change these:

+- [`git`](git/config): uses my name and email address

 ## Dependencies

 There are no hard dependencies to use these configs but there are implicit